 Now, last week I covered the first few days of my Get Your Shit Together challenge, but before we dive into days 3-5, I wanted to talk about the thing that has been most surprising for me over the last week… I did a ton of shit.
 And I’m not talking about cleaning.
 I actually had way more of a social life last week than I usually do (because I’m pretty sure carrying on conversations with my chickens does not count as a social life.)
 I also kept up with all my farm chores, and the cleaning… which is saying something, because I usually get back from work between 7-7:30 every night, unless it’s a gym night, then it’s closer to 9.
 Here’s a quick look at what I’m talking about:

-Monday: Left my wallet in the bearded dude’s truck on Sunday, and when I went to pick it up after work we had an impromptu sushi-date.
-Did farm chores, and then two 20/10′s to clean the mudroom before I called it a day.
+Monday: Left my wallet my dude’s truck on Sunday, and when I went to pick it up after work we had an impromptu sushi-date.
+Did farm chores, and then two 20/10’s to clean the mudroom before I called it a day.

 Tuesday: I spent an hour at the gym after work.
 Did farm chores.
 Took the Kitapillar for a spin around the field with my dude.
 Opened a bottle of wine and did two more 20/10’s to tackle the laundry room.